 Rest is also important.
 Listen to what your body needs, take notice of your energy levels and try not to overdo it.

 Another key lifestyle habit is the importance of movement.
-Ayurveda recommends daily gentle exercise like walking, yoga, tai chi and swimming.
+Webber recommends daily gentle exercise like walking, yoga, tai chi and swimming.
 It also encourages regular more energetic workouts (swimming, cycling or running) and strength-based routines (weight training or bodyweight exercises).
 Some research suggests that levels of testosterone go up after strength training, which will help support your libido.

 Your Ayurvedic herbal prescription